wilddom/memrise2anki-extension/README.md

 Templates (Card type)
 ---------------------

-Templates are generated for the directions you are tested on Memrise.
+Templates are generated for the directions in which you are tested on Memrise.
 Only when the course creator creates a level with reversed columns, we generate a template for this direction.
 But you are free to create your own card types in Anki after the import.
+If you want to update a previously downloaded deck and the templates have been renamed manually, a dialog will help you to assign the existing template to a testing direction.

 Field mapping
 -------------